 A. We do have application requirements for each of our tapes in the VHB family, depending on the application.
 The greatest issue with using 3M VHB Tape is to make sure customers use the right tape for their application, making sure the given tape sticks to the surfaces, and making sure enough tape is used to handle the stresses of the given application or environment.

-A. In general, high speed, precision die cutting capabilities add to the ease of use, value, productivity, and convenience of using 3M VHB Tapes.
-With die cutting, manufacturers get exactly what they need and don’t need to cut or splice our tapes - they can just apply it and ship parts out.
+A. In general, high speed, precision die-cutting capabilities add to the ease of use, value, productivity, and convenience of using 3M VHB Tapes.
+With die-cutting, manufacturers get exactly what they need and don’t need to cut or splice our tapes.
+They can just apply the 3M die-cut tape and ship parts out.

 A. JBC is a very reliable partner that does what they say they will do.
-They have access to almost all of the 3M product line, which is critical to our customer base, as not every die cutter has that.
-JBC can convert most of the 3M products we carry.
+They go out to their customers and help them get the exact converted part or kit they need, which is a service that is invaluable!
+Their team has access to almost the entire 3M product line (which is critical to our customer base as not every die-cutter has that) and can convert most of the 3M products that we carry.

 As a cutting-edge flexible materials converter, JBC Technologies utilizes precision die-cutting and non-metallic fabrication skills to cost effectively produce parts to exact specifications.
 We partner with industry leading material producers and suppliers to provide solutions for a variety of industries - from automotive to appliance, electronic, HVAC, and more.
 Contact us today to learn why our custom engineered die cut solutions are best for your application.